 - < 2 years-old: not recommended

-- 2-12 years-old: 100 mg four times daily initially, may need to increase but do not exceed 40 mg/kg/d
+- 2 to 12 years old: 100 mg four times daily initially, may need to increase but do not exceed 40 mg/kg/day.

 The frequency of adverse effects remains unclear.
 Adverse effects vary depending on the route of administration.